 — Little Women, by Louisa May Alcott

-Louisa May Alcott was born on this day, in 1832.
-(Her controversial father was also born on this day.)
+Louisa May Alcott was born on this day in 1832.
+(Her controversial father Bronson was also born on this day.)

-As I have grown up, and as I have continuously gone back to the book, the other sisters have come to the foreground and I see bits of myself in all of them.
-Parts of me are like Amy (the parts I am least proud of), parts of me are like Meg, and I would like to think that parts of me are like Beth.
+As I have grown up, and as I have continuously gone back to the book, the other March sisters have come to the foreground, dominating whereas before I could only see Jo.
+But these four young women are so sensitively drawn, I see bits of myself in all of them (well, maybe not Meg.
+I’m sure if I thought a bit harder I could find some similarities)!
+Parts of me are like Amy (the parts I am least proud of), and I would like to think that parts of me are like Beth.
 But honestly: Jo is the one.
-Jo is the one I most relate to.
-She’s the artist.
+The artist.
 The tomboy.
 The independent wild spirit.
-The one who is afraid to make the wrong choice.
-The one who sticks to her guns.
+The one who makes so many wrong choices, but never through mean-spiritedness.
+She’s flawed, she’s messy, she’s honest and rough.

-However, Louisa May Alcott was forced by her publishers to marry Jo off.
-She didn’t want her to marry Laurie, OR the Professor.
-She wanted her to stay single.
-And if you really think about it, THAT would be much more logical.
-It makes much more sense that Jo, even with all her passion, and her ability to understand men (in a way that Meg, the one with all the love affairs, doesn’t) would choose to spend her life alone.
-She would marry her writing.
-In that day and age, those were the choices.
+Louisa May Alcott was forced by her publishers to marry Jo off.
+She didn’t want Jo to marry Laurie, OR the Professor.
+She wanted Jo to stay single.
+And if you really think about it, Jo-as-single is much more logical.
 It was the choice Louisa May Alcott herself made.
-She could not submit to the demands of wifehood and motherhood, it would infringe on her writing.
-She also had to support her father in all of his ridiculous exploits.
+She could not submit to the demands of wifehood and motherhood, it would infringe on her writing as well as her devotion to her family.
+She had to support her father financially in all of his ridiculous exploits.
 She was a dutiful daughter.
 She churned out the words that she knew would sell.
 When she was 15 years old, she wrote in her journal:

 I will do something by and by.
 Don’t care what, teach, sew, act, write, anything to help the family; and I’ll be rich and famous and happy before I die, see if I won’t!